First Field Training of the Drone Systems of the Future

-U.S. Army Spc.
-Elijah Jean-Paul assigned to Delta Company, 317 Engineer Battalion, 3rd Brigade, 10th Mountain Division performs operator qualifications for the Short Range Reconnaissance system (SRR) near Mihail Kogalniceanu Airbase (MKAB), Romania on Nov.
+U.S. Soldiers assigned to Delta Company, 317th Brigade Engineer Battalion, 3rd Brigade Combat Team, 10th Mountain Division, perform operator qualifications for the Short Range Reconnaissance system (SRR) and the Medium Range Reconnaissance systems (MRR) near Mihail Kogalniceanu Airbase (MKAB), Romania on Nov.
 25, 2024.
-This unit is the first unit in the U.S. Army to be fielded these systems.
-The Soldiers learned how to assemble, disassemble, conduct flights and surveillance.
+This unit is the first unit in the U.S. Army to be fielded these systems and the Soldiers learned how to assemble, disassemble, conduct flights and surveillance.
 (U.S. Army Photo by Sgt Kourtney Nunnery)

 |Date Taken: